 Our cattle go through a four to nine month “finishing” process right on the Eversole Run Farm.
 Feed-lots are NOT a part of this process.
 Rather, our cattle continue to graze in open paddocks and have constant access to fresh water.
 Some of our cattle are “Grass-finished,” meaning that they never eat any kind of grain feed supplement.
 But most of our cattle are COBFSS finished, meaning that in addition to their normal grass diet, they are also given access to a 'Corn, Oats, Barley, Flaxseed, Soybean, and chopped Straw' mix to ensure maximum fine marbling and extemely high Omega-3 and Omega-6.
 The Omega-3 rivals the amounts in Tuna without the Mercury contamination risk you have from Tuna!
 Eversole Run Farm processed Beef customers have the option to request either of these types of finishes.
 If you prefer one type of finishing over the other, simply let us know.

 Our cattle stay right on the Eversole Run Farm until the very day they are shipped for processing.
-Then the beef is dry-aged for two more weeks to develop additional tenderness and flavor.
+Then the beef is dry-aged for two to four more weeks to develop additional tenderness and flavor.
 The greater the amount of marbling, the higher the grade of beef, because marbling makes beef more tender, flavorful, and juicy.
-Ninety nine Percent of our beef grades ABOVE Prime, higher than the highest USDA grades possible, making our cuts some of the best meat you can buy in America.
+100% Percent of our beef grades ABOVE Prime, higher than the highest USDA grades possible, making our cuts some of the best meat you can buy in America.
 ABOVE prime grades are only defined in Japan where it is needed for their Kobe Beef.
 USDA stops at 4, some Japanese grades are above the typical American tastes.
 We adjust the finishing to take it just above prime however at your request can be pushed to the higher end.
 See the Photo Page to see some pushed to a grade 10 for a local restaurant.